jazznbass/shinyscan/README.md

 shinyscan::shinyscan()
 ````

-If you get errors, look if a specific package is missing/ not found and try to install the missing package with `install.packages("the-missing-one")`.
+If you get errors, look if a specific package is missing/ not found and try to install the missing package with `install.packages("[name-of-the-missing-package]")`.

 ## Finding help